-You should check what the latest available version of Rstudio Server is here, but as of today (30 May 2017) the following is what you need:
+You should check what the latest available version of Rstudio Server is here, but as of the time of writing the following is what you need:

 Add a user

-Now that you’re logged into your VM, you might notice that you haven’t actually signed in as a specific user.
-In fact, like me you may be automatically signed into the “rstudio” VM as root.
-(Fun fact: You can tell because the command line has a hashtag instead of a dollar sign.)
-This doesn’t matter for most applications, but RStudio Server specifically requires a username/password combination.
-So we first need to create a new user before continuing.
-For example, to create a new user called “elvis” enter the follow command in terminal.
+Now that you’re connected to your VM, you might notice that you never actually logged in as a specific user.
+(More discussion here.)
+In fact, like me you may be automatically logged into your VM as root.
+(Fun fact: You can tell because the command prompt is a

 root@rstudio:~# adduser elvis

-You will then be prompted to specify a password for this user (and confirm various bits of biographical information which you can largely ignore).
+You will then be prompted to specify a user password (and confirm various bits of biographical information which you can largely ignore).
 An optional, but recommended step is to add your new user to the

 Tip: Once created, you can now log into a user’s account on the VM directly via SSH, e.g.